 5. Check the Label Mommy!

 Always check the label and list of the soap’s ingredients to see if there is anything that might cause irritation and allergies to your baby.
 Look to see if its primary ingredient is natural and organic.
 If your kid is allergic to a certain ingredient, be extra cautious in checking both the active and inactive ingredients.
 A specially-designed hypoallergenic soap for babies usually doesn’t cost much more than its concocted counterpart and is always an excellent choice to air on the side of caution.

 6. Eczema?
 Overly-Sensitive skin?
 Extra Care

-If your baby has overly-sensitive skin, suffers from skin conditions such as eczema, or is generally prone to rashes and breakouts, it’s probably best to ONLY use hypoallergenic soaps.
-Be wary of the specific chemicals, ingredients or irritants that your babies skin should not touch, even in products such as diapers, onesies, and pacifier plastics, as these can also cause issues for your baby’s skin.
+If your baby has overly-sensitive skin, suffers from skin conditions such as eczema, or is generally prone to rashes and breakouts, it’s recommended to ONLY use hypoallergenic soaps.
+Be wary of the specific chemicals, ingredients or irritants that your baby’s skin should not touch, even in products such as diapers, onesies, and pacifier plastics, as these can also cause issues for your baby’s skin.

 How to Use Hypoallergenic Soap for Babies the Right Way